 The Portrayal Register contains both symbols for portraying features and general rules that invoke the symbols under certain conditions.
 More specific rules can also be given in a product specification.

-The construction of the Portrayal Register follows the same principles as the other Registers.
+The construction of the Portrayal Register follows the same principles as the other Registers but should be harmonised to other on board systems especially ECDIS and to VTS portrayal ashore

 Feature Concept Dictionary Register